ndlaprovidence/Atedi/README.md

 ```

 # Run
-Once you've installed everything, execute this line in the slamquiz directory :
+Once you've installed everything, execute this line in the atedi directory :
 ```
 symfony server:start
 ```